jayhorn/jayhorn/_posts/2016-08-01-model-checking-java.md

 $$

 and obviously all these formulas are valid, which gives us a proof that we can call `foo` for any value of `k` and we have the guarantee that the assertion holds `r==2*k `.

+The assignments to the predicates can be seen as invariants for the corresponding program location.
+You may have noted that we didn't even worry that there is a loop in the program (which is usually the tricky part in verification).
+The Horn clause solver does that for us.
+For free.
+Awesome!

 Now you might think: "wait, what happens if we pick a large `k` that causes an integer overflow"?